mptwaktusolat/app_waktu_solat_malaysia/README.md

 For developers, see [wiki](https://github.com/mptwaktusolat/app_waktu_solat_malaysia/wiki).

+> [!NOTE]
+> I'm in the process in refactoring the codebase to make it more maintainable and readable since #230.
+So, the codebase might be a bit messy.
+Sorry.

 ## Changelog History

 Wondering what changed with every :new: release?
 Or what bug :bug: has been fixed?
 Visit changelog page [here](https://waktusolat.app/changelog)!